Lariocidin: Biosynthesis

 Lariocidin is a 18 amino acid-long peptide with the sequence SKKSKPGDGKFGRGVKRG, whose N-terminal serine forms an isopeptide bond with the side chain of aspartate 8 and the C-terminal tail is threaded through the loop formed.
 Lariocidin belongs to the lasso peptide family of the ribosomally synthesized and post-translationally modified peptide (RiPP) class of natural products.

 Lariocidin biosynthetic gene cluster (BGC) in the genome of the producer encodes a precursor peptide (LrcA), the enzymes required for its modification (LrcB1B2C), export pumps (LrcD1D2), and a self-resistance acetyltransferase LrcE.
 The biosynthetic machinery installs a characteristic isopeptide bond that creates the macrocycle and generates the threaded, “lasso” topology.
 In the same BGC researchers identified a peptidase LrcF, whose activity is required for the formation of the LAR-B variant - an internally cyclized derivative of LAR.
 Heterologous expression of the lariocidin BGC in model host and targeted gene deletion supported the proposed functions of the encoded proteins.

 Uptake

-The majority of known lasso peptides require specific peptide transporters to be internalized into the bacterial cell, which ultimately leads toa narrow spectrum of action.
+The majority of known lasso peptides require specific peptide transporters to be internalized into the bacterial cell, which ultimately leads to a narrow spectrum of action.
 Unlike those, lariocidin does not require any pumps to get inside the bacterial cell.
 Its uptake relies on its strong positive charge and depends on the potential of the cell membrane.
 In part this explains the broad spectrum of lariocidin bioactivity, unusual for lasso peptides.